fdmntl/fundamental-app/README.md

 # Fundamental

 Welcome to **Fundamental**!
-Our mission is to make Web3 accessible to everyone through a simple, intuitive mobile wallet designed for seamless onchain experiences.
+Our mission is to make DeFi accessible to everyone through a simple, intuitive mobile wallet designed for seamless onchain experiences.

 ## 🚀 Features

 ### Intuitive Wallet Creation

 Getting started with Fundamental is effortless.
-Users can create wallets using:
+Thanks to [Privy](https://www.privy.io/)'s technology, Users can create wallets in one tap using:

 - **Email**
 - **SMS**
-- **Apple Account**
+- **Login with Apple**
-- **Google Account**
+- **Login with Google**

 No private key management or complicated setups required!